touch2shop/cassandra-elasticsearch-sync/README.md

 1. Install the [Cassandra Logger](http://github.com/felipead/cassandra-logger) into every node of your Cassandra cluster.

-2. Create the Cassanra Logger [schema](https://github.com/felipead/cassandra-logger/blob/master/create-log-schema.cql).
+2. Create the Cassandra Logger [schema](https://github.com/felipead/cassandra-logger/blob/master/create-log-schema.cql).

 3. For every Cassandra table that you want to synchronize, you need to create a logger trigger: